-Anyway, if you are considering arbitration, here are some pros and cons to consider.
+Anyway, if you are considering arbitration, here are some pros and cons.

 The Pros of Arbitration

 Arbitration is Faster.
 The fundamental benefit of arbitration versus civil litigation is speed.
-Arbitration can deliver a final result in a case much faster than then the civil court system.
-There are a number of reasons for this.
+Arbitration can deliver a final result in a case much faster than the civil court system.
+There are several reasons for this.
 Most civil court systems in urban areas handle an extremely high volume of cases.
-In states like Maryland, the court of general jurisdiction (the Circuit Court) handles not just civil cases but criminal and family law matters as well.
-In 2016 a total of 41,416 new cases were filed in the Circuit Court for Baltimore City.
+In states like Maryland, the court of general jurisdiction (the Circuit Court) handles civil cases and criminal and family law matters.
+Baltimore City has 50,000 cases a year.
 With hundreds of new cases coming each day and only a limited number of judges and courtrooms, the civil dockets in most state court systems move very slowly.
 In arbitration, the parties basically get to choose how long or short they want the process to be.
 With arbitration, cases can be over and done in months compared to years in the civil courts.

 Relaxed Rules of Evidence.
 When a dispute is litigated in the court system, the rules of evidence and all their formality are fully applicable.
 This means that the judge or jury may never get to hear certain pieces of valuable evidence.
 It also means that lawyers for both sides will likely spend a lot of time and effort litigating the issue of admissibility.
 By contrast, arbitration is not restricted by the formal rules of evidence.
 The general rule in arbitration is to admit all relevant evidence.
 This means that things that might be inadmissible hearsay in court will be fully allowed in arbitration.
 This can be a good thing or a bad thing depending on your point of view, but for a plaintiff in a personal injury case, relaxed rules of evidence are usually beneficial.